Fehmarn Belt fixed link: Bridge proposal

 Since 1963, the German island of Fehmarn has been connected to the mainland through the Fehmarn Sound Bridge.
 Since then, connection to the Danish island of Lolland has been provided by a regular ferry service across the strait.
-This started the discussion on a fixed link across the strait.
-By the late 1990s feasibility studies had been carried out for constructing a bridge.
+This started the discussion about a fixed link across the strait.
+By the late 1990s, feasibility studies had been carried out for constructing a bridge.
 Ideas involved a bridge carrying both a four-lane motorway and two electrified rail tracks.
 This solution was for years regarded as the most likely scheme and detailed plans were drawn up.
 The Fehmarn Belt bridge was originally expected to be completed by 2018.

 However, in late 2010, after further feasibility studies, the Danish project planners declared that an immersed tunnel would instead present fewer construction risks and would cost about the same.
 The project's cost had grown to €7.4 billion after initially being estimated at €5.5 billion in 2007.

 The bridge would have been about 20 km long, comprising three cable-stayed spans.
 The four pillars in the substructure of the bridge would probably have been about 280 m tall, with vertical clearance about 65 m above sea level, allowing ocean-going ships to pass beneath it.
 The design of the bridge links was being carried out by the Dissing+Weitling company for its aesthetical features and by the COWI and Obermeyer companies for their civil engineering aspects.
 The proposed design would have carried four motorway lanes and two railway tracks.

 Tunnel solution

 Although originally conceived as a bridge, Femern A/S (the Danish state-owned company tasked with designing and planning the link) announced in December 2010 that a tunnel was preferable, and the tunnel idea received support from a large majority of the Danish Parliament in January 2011.
-By 2012, therefore, the completion date had been pushed back to 2021, and in 2014, it was estimated to be 2024, and then in 2015, it got delayed further to 2028.
-In 2020, it was delayed to 2029.
+The completion date was revised in 2012 to 2021, in 2014 to 2024, in 2015 to 2028, in 2020 to 2029, and in 2026 to 2032.

 In February 2015, the draft bill for the construction was introduced to the Danish parliament, and the Danish Government submitted an application for DKK 13 billion (€1.7 billion) in EU grants, supported by Germany and Sweden.
 In June 2015, €589 million of EU funding was awarded to Denmark by the European Commission under its Connecting Europe Facility (CEF) scheme, allowing the tunnel project to go ahead.
 In March 2017, the operating company announced the sign-up of subcontractors for the project.

 On 13 December 2018, the Court of Justice of the European Union ruled in favour of Scandlines in Case T‑630/15 regarding state aid.

 The European Commission claimed on 28 September 2018 that there has been no unlawful aid.
 Action regarding that has been brought before court in January 2019 in Case T-7/19.